Turkish Eggplant Kabobs

-Now starring…drumroll, please.
-The lovely eggplant: cloaked in a deepest jewel-tone purple, satiny, with unblemished skin, sleek in figure adorned by an evergreen crown cap.
+Now starring . . . drumroll, please.
+The lovely eggplant: cloaked in the deepest jewel-tone purple, satiny, with unblemished skin, sleek in figure adorned by an evergreen crown cap.
 She is royalty and commands a striking presence in my garden.
 I’d almost rather leave this bowing beauty as a decoration than cut it.

-But – it called to me to create something exotic, something I’d never tried before and so it became the Eggplant Kabob.
+But it called me to create something exotic, something I’d never tried before, and so it became the Eggplant Kabob.

-My friend, and student Ahmad in Turkey, knows first-hand the possibilities of this fleshy fruit.
+My friend Ahmad, a student in Turkey, knows first-hand the possibilities of this fleshy fruit.
 Yes, eggplant is a fruit!
 The kabob was his recipe recommendation.
-Ahmad is aspiring to live in America and become an electrical engineer but In a previous time was a chef assistant at his friend Erdal’s restaurant called Kebabi in Istanbul.
-Kabobs, and other meats, and flatbread are all grilled over an open flame.
+Ahmad aspires to live in America and become an electrical engineer, but he was previously a chef assistant at his friend Erdal’s restaurant, Kebabi, in Istanbul.
+Kabobs, other meats, and flatbread are all grilled over an open flame.
 Click on the gallery view on the website to see photos of the appetizing food!

 My friend Ahmad and the chef and owner of Kebabi, Erdal.